mediadrop/mediadrop/doc/install/index.rst

     # Start the MySQL Server running in the background
     # This will print some numbers to show that it started successfully
+    # TODO: Apparently this doesn't work with the stock macports on osx 10.6 urgh.
     sudo /opt/local/bin/mysqld_safe5 &

     # Put a link to mysql_config where other programs will expect to find it